JasmeetSinghBali/Book-Keeper-JSystems/sketch_blueprint_dev/tech_stack_and_dev_logs.md

 - [x] setup authorizations trpc , context check using middleware to authorize trpc client request to trpc server ref: https://trpc.io/docs/authorization#option-2-authorize-using-middleware,

-- [ ] make public procedure call to trpc/server to activate rpc access for user get jwt and attach auth header for for user info and store userinfo in zustand store.
+- [x] make public procedure call to trpc/server to activate rpc access for user get jwt and attach auth header for for user info and store userinfo in zustand store.
       ref: https://trpc.io/docs/header

-- [ ] wire up trpc flows and schema along with prisma calls to update user email,phone that they can change in their settings, note- only allow user to change email who have verified their email check the sign in via magic email flow wheather that makes emailVerified

 - [ ] wrap up and make sure each filter, update, add card, contact by user & change in settings or deleting user account (active: false dont actually delete user account completely) is sorted in reff to frontend end-to-end.